th-28/Cool-Clock/README.md

 # Cool-Clock
-Cool Clock project is,as it's named,a cool designed clock,HTML and CSS,project.more in README file
+"The 'Cool Clock' project lives up to its name, offering a stylishly designed clock created using HTML, CSS, and JavaScript.
+It draws inspiration from the captivating video tutorial 'https://youtu.be/pcMaj8vlmC4?si=rc-0Pclhp1QHVXXI', resulting in a visually appealing timepiece.